 Complainants are encouraged to work with Confidential Resources, including SHARE.

-Even if an individual does not wish to pursue formal disciplinary or criminal action at this time, they are still able to obtain the resources and accommodations described here.
-The Office of Gender Equity and Title IX Administration is available to further discuss resources and accommodations.
-For more information, please contact Director of Gender Equity and Title IX Administration Regan Crotty (firstname.lastname@example.org) and/or see Rights, Rules, Responsibilities section 1.3.9.
-Requests for accommodations may also be coordinated by an undergraduate complainant’s director of student life (DSL) or by a dean at the Graduate School if the complainant is a graduate student.
+Even if an individual does not wish to pursue formal disciplinary or criminal action at this time, they are still able to obtain the resources and supportive measures described here.
+The Office of Gender Equity and Title IX Administration is available to discuss resources and supportive measures that may be helpful.
+For more information, please contact Director of Gender Equity and Title IX Administration Regan Crotty (email@example.com) and/or see section VII of the Title IX Sexual Harassment policy and section VII of the University Sexual Misconduct policy.
+Requests for supportive measures may also be coordinated by an undergraduate complainant’s director of student life (DSL) or by a dean at the Graduate School if the complainant is a graduate student.

 In addition, if the complainant is interested in information regarding resources that may be available to them related to a disability, they should contact Elizabeth Erickson, Director of Disability Services (firstname.lastname@example.org).